phillips109/tax-bash/README.md

 Form A will assume for calcultion purposes that the value is zero and for visual purposes the entry on the form will be left blank.
-This allows the filer to start with any form he chooses and allows him to add or remove forms from his return without one form impinging on any other.( This behavior is made possible by the use of Xsl as the backend calculating language.)
+This allows the filer to start with any form he chooses and allows him to add or remove forms from his return without one form impinging on any other.
+(This behavior is made possible by the use of Xsl as the backend calculating language.)

 ## Formfactory
 FormFactory is a program to create the forms that comprise the Tax-bash program.
 Creation of a form consists of several steps.
 Doing this does not require any programming.
 The user simply follows the steps indicated by the main menus.
 What is created at each step is a text file that is an awk database that tells the program what code to write.

-## Folder /1pdf2jpg perform the first step.
+## Folder /1pdf2jpg performs the first step.
-The first step is to create an image to use as the background of the file.
+The first step is to create an image to use as the background of the form.
 This image is available as a pdf file from the IRS web site.
 Because the formating language fop currently can only use jpg images, the pdf file must be converted to jpg.